Manohar-1/Online-Bus-Ticketing-System/README.md

 > Online Bus Ticketing System is a console based application.

 > Build Bus ticketing system application during the construct week at [Masai School](https://masaischool.com/).
+This is an individual project.
 Completed the project within five days.

 # Features